gavin660/AES-encrypted-hyperlinks/README.md

 This program encrypts hyperlinks with a salted AES 256 and produces a data URL that will decrypt and follow the hyperlink provided the correct password is entered.

 # Usage
-1. Open the html file in web browser.
+1. Open the html file in a web browser.
 2. In the prompt box enter the url in this format:

          RIGHT = https://www.examplesite.com http://www.examplesite.com